Mnishthakur/assignment/README.md

 # FastAPI Authentication Service

-A clean and simple authentication service built with FastAPI and MongoDB.
+A authentication service built with FastAPI and MongoDB.

 ## Features